ar4ntic/ServerSecurityAudit/documentation.md

 ---

 # Overview
-The PublicServer SecurityScan tool is a comprehensive vulnerability assessment and security auditing solution specifically designed for internet-exposed systems.
+The Public Server Scanner tool is a comprehensive vulnerability assessment and security scanning solution specifically designed for internet-exposed systems.
 It helps administrators, DevOps engineers, and security professionals identify, assess, and remediate security weaknesses in their external attack surface.
 This tool combines multiple security scanning capabilities that would typically require several specialized tools and security expertise to perform manually.

 Key features of this tool include: